HomePod: First generation

 The HomePod has a rounded, cylindrical shape, and has a small touchscreen on its top.
 It has seven tweeters in its base and a four-inch woofer (Apple does not specify Hz frequency range) towards the top, as well as six microphones used for voice control and acoustic optimization.
 The system-on-a-chip is the Apple A8, which Apple previously included in the Apple TV HD, iPod touch (6th generation), iPad mini 4 and iPhone 6/6 Plus.

 Siri can be used to control the speaker and other HomeKit devices, and can be used to conduct text messaging and voice calls from an iPhone.
-The HomePod mainly supports Apple's own platforms and technologies, including Apple Music, iTunes Store purchases and Match, iTunes podcasts, Beats 1 radio, and AirPlay (with limited third-party support for internet radio services iHeartRadio, Radio.com, and TuneIn).
+The HomePod mainly supports Apple's own platforms and technologies, including Apple Music, iTunes Store purchases and Match, iTunes podcasts, Beats 1 radio (now Apple Music 1), and AirPlay (with limited third-party support for internet radio services iHeartRadio, Radio.com, and TuneIn).
 A device running iOS 11 or later is required for initial setup.
 HomePod can serve as a sound bar within a home entertainment system when selected through an Apple TV.
 The HomePod does not officially support audio-in from Bluetooth sources.

 AirPlay 2 and multi-room, multi-speaker support were announced in February 2018, and released in September 2018 in iOS 12 along with additional features such as multiple named timers, Find my iPhone, Siri shortcuts, the ability to make, receive and screen phone calls directly on the HomePod, and the ability to search for songs using the lyrics.
 HomePod initially did not allow multiple users to use the device, but multiuser support was added with the release of iOS 13.2.

 The 13.4 software update, released in March 2020, changed the OS from an iOS code base to a tvOS-based system.

 Greenhouse gas emissions for production, expected use and recycling for the HomePod are estimated at 146 kg CO_{2}e.